jrgriffiniii/dspace-example-modules/README.md

-# An Modules for DSpace
+# Example Modules for DSpace

-This is an example module for DSpace 5.3, targeting Java 8 releases.
+This are example modules for DSpace 5.3 releases, targeting Java 8.

 ## Getting started